Wildlife in Sri Lanka - Best of Sri Lanka's National Parks

 True harmony is achieved when different living beings and species coexist without harming one another.
 In today's world, where concrete jungles have taken over green covers, and with the dangerously rising pollution levels, climate change is getting to us like a giant tsunami wave.
 We have already damaged many ecosystems and put a lot of species on the endangered list.

 Killing and destroying the homes of these beautiful creatures for our profit will soon bite us back.
-If not for our numerous sanctuaries, and various other conservation projects, many of the well-known animals would have gone extinct by now.
+If not for our numerous sanctuaries and other conservation projects, many well-known animals would have gone extinct by now.

 Animals and human beings can thrive only by positively coexisting with one another.
 And therefore, conserving and protecting these species for a better future is extremely important.